-Known as Tanok (танок) in Ukrainian and Karagod (карагод) in Belarusian, the dance is a traditional Slavic art form that combines both a circle dance and chorus singing.
+Known as Tanok (танок) in Ukrainian and Karagod (карагод) in Belarusian, the dance is a traditional Slavic art form that often combines both a circle dance and chorus singing.

 Barynya, which literally means “landlady”, is a traditional Russian folk dance that combines chastushka (a traditional folk poem that is often in the form of satire) with spirited dancing.
 The dancing usually has no set choreography and consists mostly of fancy stomping and squatting.
 The refrain “Barynya, barynya, sudarynya-barynya” (landlady, landlady, madam-landlady), is also typically repeated throughout the course of the dance.

 Kamarinskaya is a traditional Russian folk song and dance that was used in Mikhail Glinka’s orchestral work “Kamarinskaya” (1848).

 Chechotka is a traditional Russian “tap dance” that is performed in Lapti (bast shoes) and under the self-accompaniment of a Bayan (accordion).

 Dance originating from the Karelian peoples of present day Republic of Karelia (Russia), Leningrad Oblast and Finland.
 Culturally and linguistically related to their Finnish cousins, Karelian dance also has similarities.